PowerLink PCB with Multiple Copper Weights Helps Power Aerial Drone

 Epec was approached by a company that specializes in the development of aerial film drones to implement heavy copper printed circuit boards (PCB) in their current design.
 The customer’s existing line of small to medium sized drone aircraft are used for remote TV and film production, as well as for thermal imaging.
 The customer was looking to incorporate a heavy copper PCB feature into their newest design that would allow for a transfer of 500VDC@150A through a compact PCB.

 In addition to the heavy copper for power distribution, the PCB layers needed to have areas of light copper for placement of surface mounted components.
 Otherwise, the pitch of the components would have been too fine to etch accurately on 10oz copper.
 Heavy copper on the entire layer would also have imposed a weight penalty, resulting in decreased battery life and flight time.
 A decision with Epec and the customers engineering team led to selectively plating only the power distribution areas to 10oz of copper.
-The combination of design requirements added up to the use of our PowerLink technology process.

 After the initial phone conference to discuss design options and limitations, we received a concept drawing and a basic outline.
 The concept drawing showed the approximate configuration of the completed assembly, along with the approximate area available for heavy copper plating.
 The basic outline showed the demarcation lines for the two different copper weights.
 Epec’s PCB Field Applications Engineer, Al Wright, marked up the drawing with notes taken during the phone conference so that all of the requirements would be present on a single document for accurate quoting.